mklemmingen/mklemmingen/README.md

 variability, while sending raw data or training gradients to the cloud raises documented privacy risks including Deep Leakage from Gradients (DLG) attacks.
-This paper surveys continual on-device
-$\mu$-training, in which a small subset of a neural network's parameters is updated directly on resource-constrained edge hardware.
-Recent work on $\mu$-trainers, metaplastic binary networks, and label-free drift detection is organised along the four evaluation axes of Huang et al.~\cite{b1}: calculation complexity, privacy, accuracy, and runtime/energy.
-The survey identifies that direct per-update energy measurement on wearable hardware is missing from every surveyed $\mu$-training source, and proposes three concrete benchmark targets: per-update energy in
-$\mu$J, backward-transfer accuracy on a fixed shift sequence, and drift-detection latency in samples.
+This paper surveys continual on-device mu-training, in which a small subset of a neural network's parameters is updated directly on resource-constrained edge hardware.
+Recent work on mu-trainers, metaplastic binary networks, and label-free drift detection is organised along the four evaluation axes of Huang et al.: calculation complexity, privacy, accuracy, and runtime/energy.
+The survey identifies that direct per-update energy measurement on wearable hardware is missing from every surveyed $\mu$-training source, and proposes three concrete benchmark targets: per-update energy in muJ, backward-transfer accuracy on a fixed shift sequence, and drift-detection latency in samples.

 <sub>Pytorch, Raspi5</sub>